MPs can claim for the costs of more than one office provided that they stay within budget.

 Other costs associated with moving, including any legal costs, must be claimed from the office costs budget.
 [6.9]

-MPs may claim under office costs for "routine security measures", which are those not falling within the recommended or further measures funded from the security assistance budget [6.10]
+MPs may claim under office costs for 'routine security measures', i.e. not those which are now funded by the House of Commons as recommended or further security measures.
+[6.10]

-When submitting claims for telephone calls, MPs should only claim for that proportion of the costs which has been incurred for parliamentary purposes.
-[6.34]
+When submitting claims for telephone calls, MPs should only claim for that proportion of the costs that has been incurred for parliamentary purposes.
+[6.29]

 MPs may claim for pooled staffing services from either the office costs or staffing budget.
-[6.35]
+[6.30] Find out more about staffing costs and staffing costs you can claim.

 IPSA will not pay claims for any of the following: